vicramon/ember-tutorial/chapters/ember-route.md

 `activate` is called after the all the model hooks have completed, meaning that the route is now active.

 `setupController` is where you would do any controller setup.
 You get access to the controller itself as an argument.
-Note that if you implement `setupController` you will need to call super if your route is getting a model.
-If you don't super then the controller will not have the `model` property set.
+Note that if you implement `setupController` you will need to set the `model` property of the controller to the `model` argument, because this hook overrides the parent.
+If you don't do this then the controller will not have its `model` property set.
+You could also call `@super(arguments...)` to accomplish the same thing.

 `deactivate` is called when you exit the route.
-Note that it will not get called if you just change the model but stay on the same route.
+It will **not** get called if you just change the model but stay on the same route.
 For example `deactivate` would not get called if you changed from `/users/1` to `/users/2`

 ## The Transition Object